hodinsay/Din-Portfolio-Website/README.md

 # My Portfolio Website

-A website for local small or big barber shop businesses.
-This design has all the basic necessity components for a successful business online presents.
-The website is reponsive and accessible on any mobile devices.
+An online portfolio representing some of my works with general information about myself and my services including a functional contact form to connect with me.
+The website is responsive and accessible on mobile devices.

 **Link to the Website**: https://hodinsportfolio.netlify.app/